temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

     <hostName></hostName>
     </Manifest>

-By clicking on <a href="selenium-automation/selenium-automation.zip" download="selenium-automation.zip">**THIS**</a> link you can download a sample Selenium Test framework which is capable of running sample UI based tests.
+By clicking on <a href="selenium-automation/selenium-automation.zip" download="selenium-automation.zip">**THIS**</a> link you can download a sample of the Selenium Test framework which is capable of running sample UI based tests.